wandb/docs/docs/guides/launch/launch-queue-observability.md

 This can be useful for identifying periods of idleness in the queue--in the case of fixed resources (e.g. a DGX BasePod), that might suggest an opportunity to run lower-priority pre-emptible jobs such as sweeps.
 Meanwhile, with cloud resources, recurring bursts might suggest an opportunity to save money by reserving resources for particular times.

-Seeing a lot of  `Queued` items might indicate an opportunities to shift worklaoads to other queues, while a spike in failures can identify users who might need help with their job setup.
+Seeing a many `Queued` items might indicate opportunities to shift workloads to other queues, while a spike in failures can identify users who might need help with their job setup.

 Select a range to show more details in the plot below, or Zoom to filter the entire page.